EmbodiedCognition/py-c3d/docs/examples.md

     group.set('GEN_SCALE', 'Analog general scale factor', 4, '<f', value)

 In this case, one can use the `c3d.writer.Writer.set_analog_general_scale` method instead.
-For serializing other types, see the source code for some of the convenience functions such as `c3d.writer.Writer.set_point_labels` (2D string array) or `c3d.writer.Writer.set_analog_scales` (1D float array).
+For serializing other types, see the source code for some of the convenience functions.
+For example:
+`c3d.writer.Writer.set_point_labels` (2D string array) or
+`c3d.writer.Writer.set_analog_scales` (1D float array).